NYX Cold Brew vs NYX Los Angeles: What's the Difference?

 Cold Brew is rosier and more berry-brown.
 Los Angeles is dustier, mauvier, and slightly drier-looking in tone.

 If you want a muted brown with a little more rosy life, Cold Brew is usually the better pick.
 If you want something softer, cooler, and more mauve-led, Los Angeles makes more sense.
-If you want a deeper, stronger-definition extension of Cold Brew, see NYX Cold Brew vs Rimmel Brownie Pie.

 Related Cold Brew comparisons